French patrol ship rescues 217 migrants off Libya coast

 The Commandant Birot helped several dozen people in distress and intercepted two suspected people smugglers, according to the statement.

-“The intercepted vessels have all been neutralized,” the maritime police said, adding that they were responding to a call from the maritime rescue coordination center in Rome as part of the European Union’s operation Triton.
+“The intercepted vessels have all been neutralised,” the maritime police said, adding that they were responding to a call from the maritime rescue coordination centre in Rome as part of the European Union’s operation Triton.

 The rescued migrants and the suspected people smugglers have been handed over to the Italian authorities, the Toulon, France-based maritime police added.